 B) Murder mysteries

 We can’t talk about escape rooms without mentioning murder mystery games.
-Of course, just as we said that you need a Bible-based escape room for the Bible trivia questions, you need to get your hands on a murder mystery game with a similar theme, such as The Search For The Truth.
+Of course, just as we said that you need a Bible-based escape room for the Bible trivia questions, you need to get your hands on a murder mystery game.

 Here’s the context for this one: a group is attending a Christian camp, but soon the individuals realize they’re not just seeking their personal truth, but the truth behind a crime they could have never anticipated - Peter Stein, the camp leader, being poisoned.
 The game is filled with references to well-known biblical stories.